Dirty Knees, from Jan. 24th '04 on the real beginning of spring! by Evelyn Wolf

 ~ Fill the hole with water and let it drain to thoroughly soak the soil.

 ~ Remove the plant from its pot (in the shade!!!) and put it in a bucket of water to soak and loosen the root ball.
-If the root ball is very congested, the jet spray of your watering hose will help force a break in the armour.
+If the root ball is very congested, the jet spray of your watering hose will help force a break in the armor.

 ~ Separate and untangle larger roots, especially any that are circling, even if you have to cut them to do so.
 Dunk them in the water again to moisten and loosen them further.